Skip to content

 Migration is seamless — just swap the package name.
 No code changes required!

-Transpile TSX files to C# once (no watch mode).
+• TSX files → Transpiles to C#

 Released under the MIT License.